My gardening story - growing vegetables, the purpose of this series is to enable you to know more about how I became the gardener that I am today.

 For this reason, peas are pretty low maintenance.
 Other than generous watering and possibly a trellis to climb, peas require little care unless attacked by aphids, which can be taken care of easily with insecticide.

-In gardening one of the most important thing that you need to know and understand is what climate that you live in.
+In gardening, one of the most important thing that you need to know and understand is what climate that you live in.
+Here are the best vegetables to grow during winter time.

 You can fry them, boil them or even pickle them if the need arises, but do remember to avoid covering the boiling pot to allow the acids in the vegetable to evaporate.